 For indoor concrete, you can use any type of paint.
 You can also use enamel paint as this is also very durable and strong.
 You usually don’t need to sand between coats but a light wipe with fine-grit sandpaper will improve paint adhesion.

 Also, ensure to allow each coat of paint to dry before applying another.
-It’s better to use paints designed for concrete or masonry.
+If you want the best results then you should use masonry paint — this paint is specially made for concrete.

 6. Seal The Paint (Optional)

 This step is optional but if you want the finish to last very long, it’s better to seal the paint when it dries.
-However, if you applied epoxy resin, you don’t need to seal as epoxy resins are durable enough without a sealant.
+However, if you applied epoxy resin, you don’t need to seal it because epoxy resins are durable enough without a sealant.

 To seal concrete, you can use polyurethane, wax, epoxy, or acrylic-based resin.
 Any of these will work fine.